Joshua P. Bryant

 Joshua P. Bryant is an American politician.
 He serves as a Republican member for the 32nd district of the Arkansas Senate.
 He also served as a member for the 96th district of the Arkansas House of Representatives.

 Life and career

 Bryant was a justice of the peace in Benton County, Arkansas.

-In 2021, Bryant was elected to represent the 96th district of the Arkansas House of Representatives, succeeding Jill Bryant.
+In 2020, Bryant was elected to represent the 96th district of the Arkansas House of Representatives, succeeding his wife, Jill Bryant.
 He served until 2022, when he sought election to the Arkansas Senate.
-Longtime senator Cecile Bledsoe retired from the 3rd district, which had been renumbered to the 32nd district during redistricting.

 In May 2022, Bryant defeated Jim Tull in the Republican primary election for the 32nd district of the Arkansas Senate.
 No candidate was nominated to challenge him in the general election.
 He was seated January 9, 2023 in the 94th Arkansas General Assembly.